kubeovn/kube-ovn/docs/vlan.md

     - node2
 ```

-Here is explaination about the fields of CRD `ProviderNetwork`:
+Here is explanation about the fields of CRD `ProviderNetwork`:

 | CRD Field              | Required | Usage                                                                |
 | ---------------------- | -------- | -------------------------------------------------------------------- |